 Love and Viruses: A History of Herpes in the Age of Making Out

 In the complicated dance of human intimacy, few topics cause as much discomfort and stigmatization as herpes.
 This often misunderstood virus has long been intertwined with our most intimate moments and serves as a sobering reminder of the risks of pursuing a relationship.
-The herpes simplex virus (HSV) comes in two primary forms: HSV-1, which is typically associated with oral herpes, and HSV-2, which is primarily associated with genital herpes.
-Both strains can be transmitted through close personal contact, with symptoms ranging from mild discomfort to painful outbreaks.

 To understand the impact of herpes on intimacy practices, it’s essential to know the historical context.
 “Making out” may sound romantic, but it illustrates the link between pleasure and disease transmission.